martin-danelljan/Continuous-ConvOp/README.md

 * testing.m  -  Has the same settings as in ECCV2016_settings.m by default, but can be used for playing around with parameters and features.

-Tracking performance on the OTB-2015 dataset is shown bellow.
-The comparison includes C-COT with the ECCV2016_settings.m and the HOG_CN_settings.m.
-Results of our previous trackers DSST [3], SRDCF [4] and DeepSRDCF [5] are also displayed.
+Tracking performance on the OTB-2015 dataset is shown bellow for different runfile settings.
+For comparison, results of our previous trackers DSST [3], SRDCF [4] and DeepSRDCF [5] are included.

 <img src="https://github.com/martin-danelljan/Continuous-ConvOp/blob/master/result_plots/OTB-2015_succsess_plot.png" alt="Could not display image" height=400 width=500>